Enhance Your Education

 Knox students can attend the Budapest Semester in Mathematics, offered in Hungary, one of the leading countries for mathematical research.
 Also available, through Knox's membership in the Associated Colleges of the Midwest, are the Argonne Science Semester in Chicago and the Oak Ridge Science Semester in Tennessee, where students work as contributing junior members of an interdisciplinary research team.

 Opportunities for internships are widely available for students in mathematics.
 In actuarial mathematics, Knox students have recently interned with Cigna Corporation, CNA Insurance and Equicor; in engineering and marketing and in software development with AT&T; and in investment analysis with Chicago Corporation.
 Other recent internships have been conducted at Kemper Industries, Allstate Insurance, and Pennsylvania State University Applied Research Lab.
-A recent internship in mathematics was:
+Recent internships in mathematics were:

 - Summer Intern for the Statistical Research Department at Nielsen Media Research, Schaumburg, IL.
-Joseph Kerley '06, mathematics major.
+Joseph Kerley '06.

 Beyond the Classroom